 Ransomware attacks are not mild—the attackers target data-driven businesses, and you know what it means to be locked out.
 Many victims have to pay the ransom to return to business.
 A typical example was an attack on the Baltimore City government.
 It took them over one month to regain their systems and activities were crippled throughout the attack.
 Plus, losing over $18 million in the process of recovering their systems, including the ransom.

 However, there are cases where the victims refused to pay the ransom and still retrieved their data.
 This approach may work if your ceased data is backed up or doesn’t affect your day-to-day business operations.
 Otherwise, you risk losing your data without paying the ransom.
-The best thing is preventing ransom virus attacks
+The best thing is to prevent ransomware attacks

 Like other forms of malware attacks, ransomware rests on a host to launch its attack.
 This malware doesn’t directly enter one’s computer but through an infected file or software.
 This host file may appear safe but contains malicious codes.